docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 fnName

 String.
-The name of a Flash ActionScript function that has been registered with the ExternalInterface object by the currently loaded SWF file; see "Calling ActionScript functions from a ScriptUI script" on page 86.
+The name of a Flash ActionScript function that has been registered with the ExternalInterface object by the currently loaded SWF file; see :ref:`calling-actionscript-functions-from-a-scriptui-script`.

 args